A female researcher in a full body hazmat suit, face mask and gloves is working in a lab.

 More research into tuberculosis could save millions of lives

 Developing new tools to tackle this epidemic would save millions of lives.
-But first, we need to transform research and development for tuberculosis.
+But we need to transform research and development for tuberculosis.

 Private sector financing has been persistently low because tuberculosis primarily impacts low- and middle-income countries – accounting for over 80% of all cases.
 Tuberculosis products are not expected to secure sufficient return on investment, and as a result, industry sources only make up about 10% of the overall investment.